Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/05-keys.md

    - In the sixth box, labelled `vrf: SessionKeyPrimitivesVrfVrfCryptoPublic`, enter the hex public key of the VRF session key you generated earlier.
    - In the seventh box labelled `proof: Bytes`, enter the hex public key of the Nimbus session key *again*.
    - Click on the `Submit Transaction` button and wait for confirmation (a green tick), to appear in the upper right corner of the browser window.
-- Verfy that the collator account and the Session keys are *bound* by loading [calamari/developer/chain state](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.calamari.systems%2F#/chainstate) in a browser:
+- Verfy that the collator account and the Session keys are *bound* by loading [manta/developer/chain state](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.manta.systems%2F#/chainstate) in a browser:
   ![session.nextkeys()](/img/collator-program/session.nextkeys.png)
 :::note
-Although the screenshot shows a connected dolphin node, the procedure is identical when connected to the Calamari Network
+Although the screenshot shows a connected dolphin node, the procedure is identical when connected to the Manta Network
 :::
    - In the first (dropdown) box, labelled "selected state query", select `session`.
-   - In the second (dropdown) box, select `nextKeys(AccountId32): Option<CalamariRuntimeOpaqueSessionKeys>`.
+   - In the second (dropdown) box, select `nextKeys(AccountId32): Option<MantaRuntimeOpaqueSessionKeys>`.
-   - In the third (dropdown) box, select the collator account holding the KMA collator bond.
+   - In the third (dropdown) box, select the collator account holding the MANTA collator bond.
    - Leave the `include option` checkbox selected.
    - Leave the `blockhash to query at` box set to the default `0x` value.
    - Click on the small plus (`+`) icon to the right of the second dropdown box.
-   - Verify that a new box labelled `session.nextKeys(AccountId32): Option<CalamariRuntimeOpaqueSessionKeys>` appears and contains a json object whose `aura`,`nimbus` and `vrf` values are set to the hex public keys generated earlier.
+   - Verify that a new box labelled `session.nextKeys(AccountId32): Option<MantaRuntimeOpaqueSessionKeys>` appears and contains a json object whose `aura`,`nimbus` and `vrf` values are set to the hex public keys generated earlier.